ddimatos/ddimatos.github.io/aboutme.md

 is our solution to enable a modern devOps experience on the mainframe.

-Yup, I did say mainframe; I enjoy all tech and when it really comes down to it, when on the mainframe I am usually in a Unix environment working on Ansible and the last time I checked, our collection had nearly [100,000](https://galaxy.ansible.com/ibm/ibm_zos_core) downloads.
+Yup, I did say mainframe; I enjoy all tech and when it really comes down to it, when on the mainframe I am usually in a UNIX environment working on Ansible and the last time I checked, our collection had nearly [100,000](https://galaxy.ansible.com/ibm/ibm_zos_core) downloads.

-Initially I designed the collection and unified all the z/OS collections under [one site](https://ibm.github.io/z_ansible_collections_doc/index.html) where I developed the tooling and templates that format the documentation so users could experience all the collections as if they were a single offering.
+Initially, I designed the collection and unified all the z/OS collections under [one site](https://ibm.github.io/z_ansible_collections_doc/index.html) where I developed the tooling and templates that format the documentation so users could experience all the collections as if they were a single offering.